plooploops/windows-containers-AD/Scenarios-Read-Me/README-Persistent-Volume-Azure-Files.md

 #### Prep script

-A setup script in  **.\scripts\persistent-volume-mount-prep-azure-file-smb-one-host.ps1** will help with this process, and we'll want to run it on the host.
+A [setup script](../scripts/persistent-volume-mount-prep-azure-file-smb-one-host.ps1) will help with this process, and we'll want to run it on the host.

 This will assume that we've created the gMSA accounts in the **same host**, e.g. we will have a cred spec for **MSMQRec** and **MSMQSend**.
 ```powershell